Foundation

 What equipment can I use?

-The regulations and conditions of licence is that only commercially made, unmodified transmitting equipment may be used.
-Holders of either a Standard licence or Advanced licence can build or modify the transmitters, while this is not permitted for the Foundation licence.
+The regulations and conditions are that only commercially made, unmodified transmitting equipment may be used.
+Holders of either Standard or Advanced can build or modify the transmitters, while this is not permitted for the Foundation level.

 What sort of commercial equipment will meet the equipment requirement?